-Emerging Market Debt Strategy Q3 2020
+Emerging Market Debt Quarterly Strategy report Q1 2021

 Jedes Quartal treffen sich unsere Spezialisten für Schwellenländeranleihen zu einem Strategiegipfel und diskutieren die aktuellen Marktthemen und deren Implikationen.
 Erfahren Sie mehr in unserer englischsprachigen vierteljährlichen Publikation „Emerging Markets Debt Strategy“.

 - In our view, emerging market growth, led by China, could reach 6.7% in 2021.
 A backdrop of easy global monetary policy further supports the case for emerging market assets broadly, with risks to the upside.

 - We believe local currency assets present the best opportunity.
 Supported by valuation, sensitivity to emerging market currencies and historically wide yield premiums over Treasuries, the outlook for emerging market local currency is only very rarely this appealing.

 - Improving economic activity levels are a tailwind for hard currency sovereign debt, but as the sector approaches the five-year average spread over Treasuries, we worry that it increasingly discounts expectations that may prove unsustainable.
 As such, we are seeking defensive positioning and continue with a portfolio beta below one.